 institutional commitment to clinical effectiveness and implementation research scholarship

-Webinar Registration Open: Combining Technology, Scientific Research, and Data –NIH’s Encouragement of the FHIR Standard for Research
+Webinar Recording Now Available: Combining Technology, Scientific Research, and Data – NIH’s Encouragement of the FHIR Standard for Research

 On October 8, the Association of American Medical Colleges (AAMC) and the American Medical Informatics Association (AMIA) hosted a webinar about the National Institutes of Health’s (NIH) decision to promote the use of FHIR-compatible data formats to help accelerate the interoperability of data and its use for clinical research purposes.
 The webinar featured presentations by Clem J. McDonald, MD, Chief Health Data Standards Officer, National Library of Medicine, National Institutes of Health, and Teresa Zayas-Cabán, PhD, Chief Scientist, Office of the National Coordinator for Health Information Technology, and was moderated by W. Ed Hammond, PhD, Director, Duke Center for Health Informatics, Clinical and Translational Science Institute.